 While you are walking in the Barkhor, you must be little aware of the house and structures you will see.
 The main structure in Barkhor is the Jokhang Temple.
-This temple was build during the reign of King Songtsan Gampo to house the statue of Buddha at the age of 12, brought into Tibet by the Nepalese princess as a dowry at her marriage to the Songtsan Gampo.
-Later after the death of the Songtsan, Chinese princess who also married the same king, swap the statue to protect the statue she brought in Tibet for same reason.
+This temple was built during the reign of King Songtsen Gampo to house the statue of Buddha at the age of 12, brought into Tibet by the Nepalese princess as a dowry at her marriage to the Songtsan Gampo.
+Later after the death of the Songtsan, Princess Wencheng who also married the same king, swap the statue to protect the statue she brought in Tibet for the same reason.
 Her’s is the statue of Buddha at the time of Achieving Nirvana.

-Barkhor is full of small temples representing different school of Tibetan Buddhism and house owned by many Tibetan noble family.
-I would ask every visitor to try to find center of Barkhor street. that is a very old structure, not much people will be there so it quite.
+Barkhor is full of small temples representing the different school of Tibetan Buddhism and house owned by many Tibetan noble family.
+I would ask every visitor to try to find the center of Barkhor street. that is a very old structure, not much people will be there so it quite.

 Attractions in Barkhor market

-On the northern side of the circuit is the resident of the representative of central government in old Tibetan society before the peaceful liberation. the area is known as Tromzikhang.
-But if you ask local about the place using this name they would direct you to the new Tromzikhang which is a whole sale market. but ask them where the Amban museum is.
-The house is a museum now and this gives you the opportunity explore the relationship between the central government and the local government of Tibet. you will also get a glimpse of some old of Tibet which is not frequent out side. and the house, the architecture of Tibetan.
+On the northern side of the circuit is the resident of the representative of central government in old Tibetan society before the peaceful liberation.
+The area is known as Tromzikhang.
+But if you ask local about the place using this name they would direct you to the new Tromzikhang which is a wholesale market. but ask them where the Amban museum is?
+The house is a museum now and this gives you the opportunity explore the relationship between the Central government and the local government of Tibet.
+You will also get a glimpse of some old of Tibet which is not frequent outside. and the house, the architecture of Tibetan.